phytec/phytec-eeprom-flashtool/docs/source/project_definition.rst

 code.
 So the whole system is not allowed to be complex.
 Typical solutions are gpio solder jumper, one-wire or i2c eeproms, which we choose.

-As a products matures to series production state, bootloaders will be deployed in the field and even might not be updatedable.
-At the least updating the boootloader is consider risky, mostly not power cut safe, so it is important to fix the API revision for a product, as soon it is in production.
+As a product matures to series production status, bootloaders will be deployed in the field and even might not be updatedable.
+At the least, updating the boootloader is consider risky, mostly not power cut safe, so it is important to fixate the API revision for a product, as soon it is in production.

-If we have a MAC address written it needs to be used by the bootloader and the kernel.
-If we do not have a MAC address written, the bootloader should take the SoC MAC address from the vendor.
-If there is none, it should take the one stored in the PHY-Eeprom.
+If we have a MAC address written in the EEPROM, it needs to be used by the bootloader and the kernel as the device MAC address.
+If we do not have a MAC written, the bootloader should take the MAC provided from another product specific source.
+This could either be the SoC fuses, the Ethernet PHY's attached EEPROM or something else.

 Bootloader security consideration
 =================================